JimDzh/P000177CSITCP-Weka-in-AWS-Cloud/README.md

 * **Christoper Adrianus Sindarto** - Frontend and Backend Developer

 ### Instructions to run this application:
+1. Inside every microservice folder in the Backend folder (classifyMicroservice, clusterMicroservice, filterMicroservice, loadDataMicroservice), follow these steps:
+   1. right click on the 'pom.xml' file
+   2. click on 'add as maven project'
-1. Make sure you are inside the project folder (P000177CSITCP-Weka-in-AWS-Cloud) in your terminal/command line
+2. Make sure you are inside the project folder (P000177CSITCP-Weka-in-AWS-Cloud) in your terminal/command line
-2. Enter this command: cd Frontend/react_app/
+3. Enter this command: cd Frontend/react_app/
-3. Now run: npm install
+4. Now run: npm install
-4. Try running: npm start
+5. Try running: npm start
-5. If you face any errors after you perform Step 4, run the command "npm list", and check the following packages are present inside the output list (If these are not present, install them while you are still inside the 'Frontend/react_app/' folder):
+6. If you face any errors after you perform Step 4, run the command "npm list", and check the following packages are present inside the output list (If these are not present, install them while you are still inside the 'Frontend/react_app/' folder):
    1. bootstrap@5.2.1